josephaw1022/AzureCertificationStudying/az-204/notes/Preparing for AZ-204/Episode1-PostEpisodeStudyingPlan.md

 - write an aci container group using the arm template (make it complex too)
 - write an aci container group using yaml file (make it complex too)

+- write an aci container group using azure cli

 ### Azure Container Apps